-Capitol Police Officer who responded to Wednesday riot dies while off duty
+Capitol Police officer who responded to Wednesday riot dies while off duty

-Officer Howard Liebengood, 51, who was assigned to the Senate Division and had been with the department since April 2005 died while off duty three days after the riot that saw supporters of the present make their way inside the Capitol building as Congress was certifying the results of November's presidential election.
+Officer Howard Liebengood, 51, who was assigned to the Senate Division and had been with the department since April 2005, died while off duty three days after the riot that saw supporters of the president make their way inside the Capitol building as Congress was certifying the results of November's presidential election.

 The cause of Liebengood's death was not immediately released.

-"We are reeling from the death of Officer Liebengood," Gus Apapthansiou, the chairman of Libengood's police union said.
-"Every Capitol Police Officer puts the security of others before their own safety and Officer Liebengood was an example of the selfless service that is the hallmark of USCP.
+"We are reeling from the death of Officer Liebengood," Gus Papathanasiou, the chairman of Liebengood's police union, said.
+"Every Capitol Police officer puts the security of others before their own safety and Officer Liebengood was an example of the selfless service that is the hallmark of USCP.
 This is a tragic day."

+Liebengood was a constituent of Rep. Jennifer Wexton, D-Va., who mourned his death online.

+"I'm deeply saddened to learn about the death of USCP Officer Howard Liebengood," she said via Twitter.
+"My heart breaks for his family, his loved ones & our community."

 The White House lowered its flags to half-staff on Sunday following the death of Capitol Police Officer Brian Sicknick, who died from injuries while responding to the mob on Sunday.

-One woman, identified as Ashli Babbit was also shot and killed by authorities at the Capitol during the riot.
-Three others Rosanne Boyland, Benjamin Philip and Kevin Greeson also died due to medical emergencies.
+One woman, identified as Ashli Babbit, was also shot and killed by authorities at the Capitol during the riot.
+Three others identified as Rosanne Boyland, Benjamin Philip and Kevin Greeson also died due to medical emergencies on Capitol grounds.

+In the aftermath of the riot, dozens of people have been charged with crimes and the FBI has released a slew of photos seeking the public's help in identifying those involved in breaching the Capitol building.

+Late Sunday, the Justice Department announced two men seen in photos of the Capitol building siege wearing tactical and paramilitary gear and holding zip tie restraints known as flex cuffs have been arrested.

 In an email to Parler's Chief Policy Officer Amy Peikoff, Amazon said the platform violated AWS' terms of service by continuing to host "violent content."